MeshDigital/DRIFTWAVE/README.md

 **Current Goal**: Stable, feature-complete Windows version
 **End Goal**: True multi-platform support (Windows, macOS, Linux)

-**But here's the twist**: This entire project is built by a **non-developer using AI** (Claude, Gemini, ChatGPT).
-Every feature, every bug fix, every architectural decision—all vibed into existence through AI pair programming.
+**The Story**: This entire project is built by a **non-developer serving as Project Manager**.
+I don't write the code—I guide AI agents (Claude, Gemini, ChatGPT) to build it.
+I define the vision, manage the roadmap, and direct the agents through successful development, proving that you don't need to be a coder to build complex software.

 ---